-Prizewinners of the Bertold Hummel Competition 2013 in the piano category
+Winners of the 2013 Bertold Hummel Competition in the piano category

 Catherine Isabelle Klein

-Katharina Isabelle Klein *1991, musical education: 1996 start of piano lessons in Idar-Oberstein (Elisabeth Jost).
-1998 Beginning violin lessons in Idar-Oberstein (Irina Busneag), from 2003 piano lessons at the Peter Cornelius Conservatory Mainz (André Terebesi), 2006-2010 violin lessons at the Peter Cornelius Conservatory Mainz (Sonja Starke, Priscila Simeoni), since 2007 preparatory studies (SVA) at the PCK Mainz, academic year 2011/12 studies (Bachelor of Music) at the University of Music Freiburg with Prof. Pi-hsien Chen, from October 2012 studies (Bachelor of Music) at the University of Music Freiburg with Prof. Pi-hsien Chen.
-Pi-hsien Chen, from October 2012 studies (Bachelor of Music) at the Hochschule für Musik Würzburg with Prof. Markus Bellheim, 2004-2009 member of the Rhineland-Palatinate State Youth Orchestra (violin), 2008-2011 member of the German National Youth Orchestra (piano/celesta), member of the Junge Deutsche Philharmonie since 2013.
+Katharina Isabelle Klein *1991 , Musical education: 1996 Started piano lessons in Idar-Oberstein (Elisabeth Jost).
+1998: began violin lessons in Idar-Oberstein (Irina Busneag), from 2003: piano lessons at the Peter Cornelius Conservatory in Mainz (André Terebesi), 2006-2010: violin lessons at the Peter Cornelius Conservatory in Mainz (Sonja Starke, Priscila Simeoni), Since 2007 preparatory training (SVA) at the PCK Mainz, 2011/12 academic year Bachelor of Music at the Freiburg University of Music with Prof. Pi-hsien Chen, from October 2012 Bachelor of Music at the Würzburg University of Music with Prof. Markus Bellheim, 2004-2009 Member of the Rhineland-Palatinate State Youth Orchestra (violin), 2008-2011 Member of the German National Youth Orchestra (piano/celesta), since 2013 Member of the Junge Deutsche Philharmonie.

 Yukyeong Ji